 Driving In Singapore

 Singapore is another one of the handful of countries in Asia that drive on the left, making it a little easier to adjust to life in Singapore.
-Driving in Singapore is made significantly better by the state’s investment in building the country’s infrastructure.
-As part of this infrastructure the city state has a highly effective public transport service.
+Driving in Singapore is made significantly better by the state’s investment in the country’s infrastructure, part of which includes their highly effective public transport service.
 Many residents and expats take full advantage of this.

-UK driving licences and international driving permits are recognised as valid driving documents for up to a year after you begin living in Singapore.
+UK driving licences and International Driving Permits (IDP) are recognised as valid driving documents for up to a year after you begin living in Singapore.

 Getting your Singapore Driving Licence